akstubbs/keaGBS/README.md

 ### Physical location of the data

-The raw data is on the Otago high capacity storage:
+The raw data is on the Otago high capacity storage.

-smb://storage.hcs-p01.otago.ac.n/...

-contact akstubbs.nz@gmail.com for access.
+Contact akstubbs.nz@gmail.com for access.